-(q) Leases
+(g) Leases

-The Group recognises lease assets and lease liabilities in accordance to AASB 16 - Leases in for accounting its leases previously classified as operating leases other than those leases with short-term, i.e. twelve (12) months or less, and/or of low-value, i.e. less than \$7,000.
+The Group recognises lease assets and lease liabilities in accordance with AASB 16 - Leases for accounting its leases previously classified as operating leases other than those leases with short-term, i.e. twelve months or less, and/or of low-value, i.e. less than \$7,000.

-(i) Leased assets
+Leased assets